cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Jayachandran, Seema, and Rohini Pande (2017).
 "Why are Indian children so short?
 The role of birth order and son preference." *American Economic Review* 107, no. 9: 2600-2629.
 - Duflo, Esther (2012).
 "Women empowerment and economic development." *Journal of Economic Literature* 50, no. 4: 1051-79.
 - Jayachandran, Seema (2015).
 "The Roots of Gender Inequality in Developing Countries." *Annu.
 Rev. Econ* 7: 63-88.
 - Jayachandran, Seema, and Ilyana Kuziemko (2011).
 "Why do mothers breastfeed girls less than boys?
-Evidence and implications for child health in India." *The Quarterly journal of Economics* 126, no. 3: 1485-1538.
+Evidence and implications for child health in India." *The Quarterly Journal of Economics* 126, no. 3: 1485-1538.
 - Banerjee, Abhijit, Eliana La Ferrara, and Victor H. Orozco-Olvera (2019).
 "The entertaining way to behavioral change: Fighting HIV with MTV."
 No. w26096.
 National Bureau of Economic Research.

 ## Session 16: Land

 *Sharecropping and Moral Hazard*

-- \*\*Burchardi, Konrad B., Selim Gulesci, Benedetta Lerva, Munshi Sulaiman (2019), “[Moral Hazard: Experimental Evidence from Tenancy Contracts,](https://academic.oup.com/qje/article/134/1/281/5106373)” *The Quarterly Journal of Economics*, 134(1): 281-347.
+- \*\*Burchardi, Konrad B., Selim Gulesci, Benedetta Lerva, and Munshi Sulaiman (2019), “[Moral Hazard: Experimental Evidence from Tenancy Contracts](https://academic.oup.com/qje/article/134/1/281/5106373).” *The Quarterly Journal of Economics*, 134(1): 281-347.
 - Stiglitz, Joseph E. (1974).
-"Incentives and Risk Sharing in Sharecropping." *The Review of Economic Studies*,
+"Incentives and Risk Sharing in Sharecropping." *The Review of Economic Studies* 41(2): 219-55.

-    41(2): 219-55.
 - Shaban, Radwan Ali (1987).
 "Testing between Competing Models of Sharecropping." *Journal of Political Economy*, 95 (5): 893-920.
 - Laffont, Jean-Jacques, and Mohamed Salah Matoussi (1995).
 “Moral Hazard, Financial Constraints and Sharecropping in El Oulja.” *Review of Economic Studies*, 62(3): 381-399.
 - Banerjee, Abhijit (2000).
 "Prospects and Strategies for Land Reforms." in B. Pleskovic and J. Stiglitz (eds),  Annual World Bank Conference on Development Economics 1999.
 Washington, DC: World Bank, 253-284.
 - Besley, Timothy, and Robin Burgess (2000).
 "Land Reform, Poverty Reduction, and Growth: Evidence from India." *Quarterly Journal of Economics*, 115(2): 389-430.

 *Property Rights and Investment Decisions*